opendatasoft/ods-documentation/source/managing_domain/03_analyzing_domain_usage/analyzing_actions_usage.rst

 There are eight indicators :

-1. **Actions**: Frequency and distribution of actions (analyze, geo, search) taken by users based on API calls.
-Gives you precious information about what your users do and how to better serve them.
-Also remember that like with every chart on Opendatasoft you can filter the variables displayed (Analyze, Geo or Search) by clicking on the legend labels.
+**Actions**: Frequency and distribution of actions (analyze, geo, search) taken by users based on API calls.
+It gives you precious information about what your users do and how to serve them better.
+Remember that, like with every chart on Opendatasoft, you can filter the variables displayed (Analyze, Geo, or Search) by clicking on the legend labels.

 .. ifconfig:: language == 'en'